blawson69/LootGenerator/README.md

 ```

 Note: If you wish to reset the database to start another campaign and you have customized any of the tables, you can skip the [`--setup` command](#--setup) and simply re-import data from those tables.

+This script and its contents are permissible under the Wizards of the Coast's Fan Content Policy.
+Portions of the data used are property of and © Wizards of the Coast LLC.